tonytask/Maple-Idle/README.md

 Press on an Item in Inventory to Equip It

+Press on a Scroll in Inventory to Use It

 Hover over an Item in the Inventory and Press D to Destroy It